-Woodland dog walk and nearby dog-friendly pub, Buckinghamshire
+Woodland dog walk and no sheep, Wales

 Close to the M1 Junction 13 and 14 this is a good off-lead dog walk, and the dog-friendly pub is just a few minutes drive away.